 Ticket Price: Free Entry

-The museum galleries are located on the ground floor and depict Melton’s history as well as the inhabitants and workers who have called Melton home from the Bronze Age to the present.
+These museum galleries in Nottingham are located on the ground floor and depict Melton’s history as well as the inhabitants and workers who have called Melton home from the Bronze Age to the present.
 The Marquis of Waterford allegedly staged a riot in 1837 with a group of friends in Melton Mowbray, Leicestershire, painting the town’s toll booth and several other structures red.
 Melton Museum’s “Painting the Town Red” gallery honours the telling of this historical tale.

 9. The National Holocaust Centre and Museum